nk-spec-code/Port_Scanner_CLI/README.md

 # Port Scanner

-A simple "multithreaded TCP port scanner" built in Python.
-It allows scanning a host for open ports using CLI.
+A multithreaded TCP port scanner script built in Python, which allows scanning a host for open ports using CLI.

 ## Features
 - Scans single ports, ranges, or lists e.g "22, 20-100," or "22,80,443,8000-8100"